fastradiobeth/infrared_dark_python/README.md

 ####160-QUIET CATEGORIES
 --------------------------------------------------------
 The sources in **python_src_assoc_250_350_18.0asec.dat** have sorted into 4 broad categories from visual inspection.
-Note that this sorting should not be taken as entirely accurate and is subjective to human judgement.
-The entire set of Galactic Longitude 15 < l < 55 has been sorted into the main categories, with the first 200 sorted into subcategories.
+Note that this sorting should not be taken as entirely accurate and is sensitive to human judgement.
+The entire set of Galactic Longitude 15 < l < 55 has been sorted into the main categories.

 The longitude distributions of the 4 different categories are shown in **longitude_IRDP_categories** and **longitude_IRDP_categories_stacked**, located in **plots/**.
 The longitude distribution of the 160-quiet set of all 841 sources is shown alongside the distributions of the *Hyper* starless and protostellar sets in **longitude_hyper_vs_IRDP_10bins**.